Arivele/ari/README.md

 ## Features
 - Replies to `/start` with a greeting and asks for your location or city name.
 - Uses free [Open-Meteo](https://open-meteo.com/) APIs to get current weather.
-- Generates simple clothing advice based on temperature, precipitation and wind.
+- Generates clothing advice with a small Russian GPT model (ruGPT3-small).
 - All responses are in Russian with a casual "gopnik" tone.
 - No paid services or API keys required (only your Telegram bot token).